-- 5.12 There are a large number of potential alternative future situations, based on differing assumptions for growth, climate change and environmental destination. - 5.13 We have identified a range of alternative assumptions for each key future uncertainty, the bases for which are discussed further in each of the supporting method statements.
-Combining these leads to over 5,000 potential alternative situations. - 5.14 The IRM is then used (in Step 2) to generate supply-demand balances (SDBs), and thus the range of potential deficits, for all the above potential situations.
+There are a large number of potential alternative future situations, based on differing assumptions for growth, climate change and environmental destination.

+We have identified a range of alternative assumptions for each key future uncertainty, the basis for which are discussed further in each of the supporting method statements.
+Combining these assumptions leads to over 5,000 potential alternative situations.

-- 5.15 Before running the IRM to describe the range of situation uncertainties, the supply and demand forecasts input via the DLP are first combined into the following scenarios: - Normal Year Annual Average (NYAA), - Dry Year Annual Average (DYAA), - Dry Year Critical Peak (DYCP), and - A combined drought planning scenario (EMDO). - 5.16 The reason for a combined drought planning scenario is to take account of changing levels of drought resilience within the planning period.
-The draft revised guidance states that 1:500 resilience should be attained in the 2030s; and as such the EMDO baselines will represent 1:200 DO and DI until 2030, and 1:500 DO and DI from 2040, but the exact date of change from one level to the other may be varied in different SDB scenarios for optimisation in the investment model, or sensitivity testing of preferred regional plans. - 5.17 For the multi-sector non-public water supply demand we will use the NYAA, DYAA and DYCP forecasts but there might not be significant differences between their values given the nature and maturity of the available data.
+The supply and demand forecasts input via the DLP are first combined into the following scenarios:

+- Normal Year Annual Average (NYAA),

+- Dry Year Annual Average (DYAA),

+- Dry Year Critical Peak (DYCP), and

+- A 1:100yr Annual Average drought.

+The reason for a combined drought planning scenario is to take account of changing levels of drought resilience within the planning period.
+The draft revised guidance states that 1:500 resilience should be attained in the 2030s; and as such the baselines will represent 1:200 DO and DI until 2030, and 1:500 DO and DI from 2040, but the exact date of change from one level to the other may be varied in different SDB scenarios for optimisation in the investment model, or sensitivity testing of preferred regional plans.

+For the multi-sector non-public water supply demand, we will use the NYAA, DYAA and DYCP forecasts but there might not be significant differences between their values given the nature and maturity of the available data.
 We will work with the multi-sector stakeholder group to better understand their typical seasonal demand pattern use.
+This would be a separate investment model run.